opturtio/2DPathFinder/Doc/design_documentation.md

 #### This document outlines the structure, components, and functionalities of the project.

 ## **Design**
-The PathFinder program is structured into six main parts: Pathfinding Algorithms for finding the shortest paths, Data Structures for graph and node management, Managers for coordinating algorithms and user interactions, Services for file handling, a User Interface for user interaction and display, and Resources to store all the resource files e.g. maps and strings used in the program.
+The PathFinder program is structured into six main parts: Pathfinding Algorithms for finding the shortest paths, Data Structures for graph and node management, Managers for coordinating algorithms and user interactions, Services for file handling, a User Interface for user interaction and display, and Resources to store all the resource files, such as maps and strings used in the program.

 ## **Pathfinding Algorithms**
+The Pathfinding Algorithms contains classes to determine the shortest or most efficient paths in a graph.

 #### **Dijkstra**
 Implements Dijkstra's algorithm for finding the shortest path in a graph.
 This algorithm explores all possible paths to find the shortest one, making it a reliable but potentially slower method depending on the graph.